Skip to main content

 A system going live is not the same as the business being ready.

 Most large ICT programs know this in theory, but the pressure of delivery has a way of narrowing everyone’s view.
-The build is nearly done.
-Testing is moving, even if slowly.
-Cutover planning is underway.
-Training dates are booked.
-Communications are out.
-The dashboard starts to look healthier and the conversation shifts from whether the business is ready to whether the project can hit the date.
+When the build is nearly done, testing is moving, and cut over planning is underway – the conversation moves from business readiness to whether the project can hit the date.
+This introduces program risk.

-A system may be ready to release, but the business may still be unclear about what is changing, what decisions have been made, who owns the new work, how support will operate, and what people need to do differently after go-live.
-Those gaps are often treated as change issues, but they are really delivery issues.
-If they are not resolved before release, they turn into user confusion, increased support demands and poor adoption.
+A system may be ready to release, but if the business is unclear about what is changing, how support will operate, and how we work differently; it turns quickly into confusion, increased support demands and poor adoption.

-In government and public sector environments, this becomes even more important because ICT change rarely lands in one clean place.
-It cuts across policy, operations, service delivery, vendors, executives, support teams and frontline users.
-Each group sees the change from a different angle.
-Each group carries different risk.
-A technically successful release can still land badly if the business has not been properly aligned before the system goes live.
+In public sector environments, ICT cuts across policy, operations, service delivery, vendors, executives, support teams and frontline users.
+Every one of these groups sees the change through their filtered lens, and each carries different levels of risk.
+A technically successful release can still land badly if the business has not been properly prepared and aligned before go live.

 The system can be ready while the business is not

 ICT projects naturally focus on the system.
 Environments need to be configured, integrations need to work, data needs to move, security requirements need to be met and vendors need to deliver.
-None of that is optional.
+N

-A system can work exactly as designed while users still do not understand what it means for their work.
-A feature can be technically available while the business has not decided whether it should be used.
-A workflow can be configured while ownership is still vague.
-A support model can exist on paper while users have no idea where to go on day one.
+System readiness however, can’t be the only measure of success.
+While users still do not understand what it means for their work a feature can be available but the business hasn’t decided how or when to use it.
+A workflow can be technically configured but where it goes and who owns it can be unclear.
+A support model can exist on paper while users have no idea how to get help on day one.

-That is usually how adoption risk starts appearing.
-Watch for signs like duplicated work, spikes in support ticket volumes, inconsistent communication, confusion, and people drifting back to old ways of working.
+That is how adoption risk appears: as duplicated work, spikes in support ticket volumes, inconsistent communication, confusion, and people drifting back to old ways of working.

-By the time this becomes visible, the project is often in Hypercare and support teams are left carrying issues that should have been caught and treated before launch.
+By the time this becomes visible, the project is often in Hypercare and support teams are left carrying a raft of issues and angst that could have been cleared up before launch.

 Readiness is a decision, not just communication

-Good change management tests whether the decision is ready to be communicated at all.
-If the business cannot answer the obvious follow-up questions, the message will create noise rather than clarity.
-People do not only want to know that something is changing.
-They want to understand what the change means for their work, who is affected, what process is changing, who owns the task, what happens when something breaks, where support sits, what has been decided and what is still unresolved.
+Good change management tests whether a decision is ready to be communicated at all.
+If the business cannot answer the obvious follow-up questions, the message will just create noise.
+People do not only want to know that something is changing, instead they want to appreciate what the change means for their work, what processes are changing, who will support it and so on.

 If the project cannot answer those questions, the message is not ready.